noah-carmichael/Assetto-Corsa-Screenshot-Sorter/README.md

 **WILL ONLY WORK WITH DEFAULT SCREENSHOT NAMING SCHEME** e.g., Screenshot_ks_audi_r8_lms_2016_rt_suzuka_26-7-121-17-24-30

 When the executable file is run, you will be asked to select your main AC folder, the folder where your screenshots are saved, and the folder you would like to sort the new created folders into.
 This information will be stored in a newly created .txt file in the same folder as the .exe file.
-After which, you will be able to run the program instantaneously.
+After the first time, you will be able to run the program instantaneously.
 I recommend putting the .exe into your screenshot folder before running.

 You can choose to sort by track instead of car.
 If you want to switch from sorting by car/track, open the .txt file and change 'Car' to 'Track' (exact capitalization) or vice versa